mobizt/ESP32-Mail-Client/README.md

 ![ESP32 Mail](/media/images/esp32-mail.png)

-# The new library is available
+# This library is deprecated and the new library is available

-The new library ESP Mail Client that supports ESP32 and ESP8266 and add much more options and feature is available here. https://github.com/mobizt/ESP-Mail-Client
+The new library ESP Mail Client that supports ESP32 and ESP8266 with much more options and feature is available here. https://github.com/mobizt/ESP-Mail-Client

-This ESP32 Mail Client library will set to obsolted and no further updates and development, plese install the new library instead.
+This ESP32 Mail Client library will set to deprecated and no further updates and development, plese install the new library instead.

 ## License